openforcefield/openforcefield.org/content/community/news/science-updates/interchange-update-2021-11-10/index.md

 there are [many
 ways](https://open-forcefield-toolkit.readthedocs.io/en/0.10.1/users/molecule_cookbook.html) to get
 chemical input data into this object model!
-The chemical topology will simply be a caffeine molecule and the latest mainline force field release from the Open Force Field Initiative: version 2.0.0 "Sage"
+The chemical topology will simply be a caffeine molecule and OpenFF 2.0.0, the latest mainline force field release from the Open Force Field Initiative.

 ```python
 from openff.toolkit.topology import Molecule, Topology